 Each Catholic school has a commitment to focusing on each individual student’s ability, offering a unique array of educational, creative, sporting and formation opportunities for students.

 Finally, Catholic schools offer peace of mind to parents; knowing they’ve made the right choice and the best investment for their child’s future.
 It is because of this and the many opportunities available to students, that we believe choosing a Catholic education is the right choice to make.

-WHY DO STUDENTS AND PARENTS CHOOSE ST BENEDICT’S?
+WHY FAMILIES CHOOSE ST BENEDICT’S?

 St Benedict’s is a very strong community of students, parents, teachers, parishioners and friends.
 There is a wonderful sense of belonging that permeates the school, creating a family-like atmosphere where everyone is welcome and valued.
 We pledge to offer our students quality, holistic education in this nurturing learning environment.

 While valuing the community within the school, St Benedict's members also value the wider community and work to forge mutually advantageous relationships within it.
 Participation in senior citizen’s events, program of visitation to the local aged care facility and hospital, as well as active participation in community commemorative services and celebrations, ensures students develop a sense of belonging to and responsibility for their local community as citizens.

 At St Benedict’s our committed staff strives to nurture the development of students and assist them to reach their full potential.
 Every member of staff really knows each student.
 There is a tremendous feeling of belonging in this school.
 The students feel loved and accepted here and have a great pride in their school.

 St Benedict’s operates as a Professional Learning Community where teachers work collaboratively with each other, with the students and with the parents to set student learning goals and deliver learning experiences tailored to individual needs.
 This allows all students to experience high levels of achievement and reach their agreed individual learning goals.